SECURED ASSESSMENT ROLL as of November 21, 2022.

 appeal is desired, a petition may be filed with the State

-cap on tax bill of the owner's primary residence or a qualified
+cap of no more than 3% on the tax bill of the owner's primary residence or a qualified

 rental dwelling.
 Nevada law does not provide a cap on assessed

 values.
-Taxpayers that have already qualified for the 3% tax cap
+Taxpayers who have already qualified for the 3% tax cap

 The Nevada Legislature provides for property tax exemptions to

 assist individuals meeting certain requirements.
 Some of these

 include veterans, disabled veterans, surviving spouses, and